DanielAeolusLaude/Toms_Bitwig_Scripts/README.md

 Custom Controller Scripts for Bitwig Studio 2.x

+Find the old scripts for Bitwig Stuido 1.x in the Branch Bitwig-1.x

 These are Scripts I created for Bitwig Studio both for my own use and to help other users with their setups.

 Install them in the Bitwig User directory: